HSp4m/WebImageChanger/readme.md

 # Web Image Changer (WIC)

-Change images of a website using WIC extension
+Change images of a website using the WIC extension